The LeadersIn Maritime Law

-An offshore injury attorney at Arnold & Itkin LLP can help because we are familiar with the Port of Amory and the specific issues associated with it as a maritime employer.
+The Mississippi maritime injury attorneys at Arnold & Itkin are familiar with the Port of Amory and the specific issues faced there by maritime workers.
 Handling cases related to maritime law is particularly complex due to the many issues that must be taken into consideration.
+These issues can include:

 • The type of work that was being performed